 How does your internship programs stack up:

-Internship availability and likelihood that it will lead to a
+Internship availability and likelihood that it will lead to a full-time job

 Looking at the results, it’s fascinating to see the different value industries place on internships as a source of new hires.
 For example, 46 out of every 1000 hires made in the international affairs industry are interns.
 Conversely, out of every 1000 hires made in the logistics and supply chain industry, only 12 are interns.
 Internship retention rates vary considerably by industry as well.
 47% of members who interned in the computer networking industry took a full-time job at the same company they interned in, one year later.
 In venture capital?
 Not so much.
 Only 20% of interns were retained.